 Andrea De Lillo, a young chef from Trentino, took over the kitchen at the beginning of 2025.
 His background includes time in top-tier establishments, and the direction he has established with the owners is described as ultra-modern and creative while remaining anchored to local raw materials.
 Kitchen transitions at starred restaurants are always a point of risk: the prior identity has been recognised by Michelin (the restaurant holds one star, awarded 2024), and a new chef must negotiate between preserving what earned the recognition and building something that is genuinely theirs.

-The reported approach at Nin after this transition is notable for its coherence: rather than departing from local sourcing, De Lillo has apparently deepened it, adding the Monte Baldo wagyu connection and continuing the kitchen garden programme.
-The theatrical presentation described in the restaurant's own materials is consistent with a chef who has worked in technically demanding kitchens and is applying that formation to a regional-ingredient brief.
+The approach at Nin after this transition is notable for its coherence: rather than departing from local sourcing, De Lillo has deepened it, adding the Monte Baldo wagyu connection and continuing the kitchen garden programme.
+The theatrical presentation suits a chef applying technical training to a regional-ingredient brief.

 The Dining Room and When to Go

 The dining room is on the first floor of Hotel Belfiore, and the format splits between a closed interior and a veranda with direct lake views.
 Italy's lakeside hotel-restaurant model is established enough that the room itself carries expectations: linen, quiet service, water visible from the table.
-The veranda at Nin is a limited resource , a small number of tables with the leading sightlines , and the recommendation to book those positions in advance is operational advice rather than marketing language.
-On a Thursday or Friday evening, when the restaurant operates from 7:30 PM to 9:30 PM, the difference between a veranda table and an interior seat is the difference between the lake as backdrop and the lake as abstraction.
+The veranda at Nin is a limited resource, a small number of tables with the leading sightlines, and the recommendation to book those positions in advance is operational advice rather than marketing language.
+On a Thursday or Friday evening, the veranda table gives the clearest lake view.

 Where Nin Sits in Italy's Starred Creative Tier